 Role of Boards

-- manage local health service delivery that is safe, high quality and efficient
+- managing local health service delivery that is safe, high quality and efficient

 - monitor quality of health services

-- be accountable for meeting performance measures in Service Agreements
+- being accountable for meeting performance measures in Service Agreements

-- contribute to and implement system-wide plans issued by the Department of Health and Wellbeing
+- contributing to and implementing system-wide plans issued by the Department of Health and Wellbeing

-- maintain land, buildings and assets controlled and managed by the health service
+- maintaining land, buildings and assets controlled and managed by the health service

-- consult with health professionals working in the health service and with health consumers and community members about the provision of health services
+- consulting health professionals working in the health service and with health consumers and community members about the provision of health services

-- cooperate with other providers of health services, including providers of primary health care, in planning for, and providing, health services.
+- cooperating with other providers of health services, including providers of primary health care, in planning for, and providing, health services.

-Governing Boards will appoint the LHN Chief Executive Officer, who will report to the board.
+Governing Boards are responsible for appointing the LHN Chief Executive Officer, who reports to the board.
 Responsibility for the day-to-day operations of the LHNs remains with the LHN Chief Executive Officers.